cesarsotovalero/cesarsotovalero.github.io/_posts/2023/2023-08-13-a-prime-on-public-key-infrastructure.md

 [//]: # (------ How it works in code -------------------------------------------------------------------)

 <aside class="quote">
-    <em>“The SSL/TLS protocol is used to secure internet communications, ensuring data privacy and integrity between two communicating computer systems, like a web browser and a server.”</em>
+    <em>“The SSL/TLS protocol is used to secure internet communications, ensuring data privacy and integrity between two communicating computers, like a web browser and a server.”</em>
 </aside>

-If you prefer code, here's a simple example of a Java class `SymmetricEncryptionExample` that illustrates symmetric encryption using the [AES (Advanced Encryption Standard) algorithm](https://en.wikipedia.org/wiki/Advanced_Encryption_Standard).
+If you prefer code, here's a simple example of a Java class `SymmetricEncryptionExample` that illustrates symmetric encryption using the [Advanced Encryption Standard](https://en.wikipedia.org/wiki/Advanced_Encryption_Standard) (AES) algorithm.
 AES is commonly used to secure data transmitted through the SSL/TLS protocol.
 The class relies on the `javax.crypto` package.
 It uses `KeyGenerator` to create a secret key.
-The key is used to encrypt a string `originalText`, and then decrypt it back.
+The key is used to encrypt the `originalText` string, and then decrypt it back.
 Note that the `Base64` encoding and decoding method is used to handle the byte array conversion for the encrypted text.

 ```java